madhuri333/CourseProj/ReadMe.md

 4. Remove the unwanted columns
 5. Put activity name in ActivityName Column
 6. Calculate mean of all measurement variables for each activity by an individual subject by Grouping the data according to Subject & Activity, then finding the mean
-7. Convert to tidy data by gathering columns, descriptive variable names and sorting according to Subject and Activity
+7. Convert to tidy data by gathering columns, using descriptive variable names and sorting according to Subject and Activity
 8. Write the tidy data to tidy_data.txt

 *The above steps have also been mentioned as comments in run_analysis.R file.*